 The Great Debate : Indoor Vs Outdoor Nugs

-There is a lot of debate surrounding indoor vs outdoor cannabis and hemp flower.
+There is a lot of debate surrounding indoor vs outdoor weed and hemp flower.
 Some people swear by the quality and effects of indoor-grown cannabis, while others prefer the taste and terpene profiles of outdoor-grown strains.
-So, which is better?
+So, which is better, indoor or outdoor nugs?
 Let's take a look at the pros and cons of both options!

 Ahhh...The great indoor vs outdoor nugs debate.
 We get this one all the time.
 There are ignorant cannabis smokers out there who swear that indoor flower is ALWAYS better than outdoor bud and that's that.
 End of story.
 Not so fast youthfully ignorant stoner.
 I'll be the first to admit, I was once one of these logically flawed individuals.
 I figured hey, indoor buds are usually better looking with all those crystals, so hence, it's better.
 One problem.
 Nature is outside, where hemp and cannabis plants are meant to grow.
 Humans can try to mimic nature all they want, but to no avail.
 The sun is infinitely stronger than any grow light on the market and that is the key.